-Fetal Growth Restriction (FGR), formerly called Intrauterine Growth Restriction, refers to a condition in which an unborn baby is smaller than it should be because it is not growing at a normal rate inside the womb.
+Fetal growth restriction (FGR), formerly called intrauterine growth restriction (IUGR), refers to a condition in which an unborn baby is smaller than it should be because it is not growing at a normal rate inside the womb.

-- Difficulty handling the stresses of vaginal delivery
+- Trouble handling the stresses of vaginal delivery

 - Decreased oxygen levels

 - Low Apgar scores (a test given just after birth to check the newborn's physical condition and whether it needs special medical care)

 - Meconium aspiration (when the baby inhales its own stools passed while in the uterus), which can lead to breathing problems

 In the most severe cases, FGR can lead to stillbirth.
 It can also cause long-term growth problems.

 You can't always prevent FGR.
 But a healthy lifestyle will go a long way toward lowering your risks.